 Remember, you heard it here first.

-1. Improved CX With AI
+1. Personalized Customer Service With AI

 The words “artificial intelligence” (AI) conjure images of Arnold Schwarzenegger in his iconic Terminator role, or epic Hollywood showdowns between man and antagonistic machine.
 But don’t worry, 2021 isn’t going to feature any giant robots wielding machine guns.
 At least, we hope it won’t.